 Derivative with respect to position.

-We pick things up from equation (1.12) and we build onto it result by making use of the fundamental theorem of Calculus: differentiation and integration are each other's inverse.
+This section picks things up from equation (1.12), building onto it by making use of the fundamental theorem of Calculus: differentiation and integration are each other's inverse.

 In section 1. the derivation of the work-energy theorem from F=ma was by way of integration with respect to the position coordinate.
 The following equation specifies the inverse: differentiation with respect to the position coordinate